Wolfrine/GrowthWebsite/README.md

 # Next To-Do for Growth Tutorials SaaS-based Application

+## Add News & Events Module
+- Develop a module to manage and display news and events related to the institute.
+- Include functionalities for adding, editing, and deleting news items and events.
+- Ensure the module is integrated with the main dashboard for easy access and visibility.

+## Implement Lecture & Attendance Management
+- Create a module for scheduling and managing lectures.
+- Develop an attendance tracking system that allows teachers to mark attendance and view attendance history.
+- Provide reporting features for attendance data.

+## Add Quiz and Report Modules
+- Implement a quiz module where teachers can create, assign, and grade quizzes.
+- Develop a report module that generates performance reports for students based on quizzes, attendance, and other metrics.

+## Activity Log Tracking and Display
+- Develop a system to track user activities within the application.
+- Create a module to display activity logs to administrators for monitoring purposes.
+- Ensure activity logs include important actions such as login, logout, data modifications, and other key interactions.

 ## Enhance Registration Page
 - Pre-fill the institute name field based on the subdomain parameter.
 - Provide a smooth user experience for registering new institutes.